 This appliance must be supplied with the proper voltage and frequency, and connected to an individual, properly grounded branch circuit, protected by a circuit breaker or fuse having amperage as noted on rating plate.
-(Rating plate is located on the inside wall of the microwave oven.)
+(Rating Plate is located on oven frame.)